 It is NESA's position that the problems the Act seeks to address are not predominant in the employment services sector.
-Inclusion of employment services in the scope of the Act will result in significant impact on organisations in the sector while arguably delivering limited contribution to realisation of the intent of the Act.
+Inclusion of employment services in the scope of the Act has resulted in significant impact on organisations in the sector while arguably delivering limited contribution to realisation of the intent of the Act.
+In particular we note that a large proportion of staff leaving employment services do not transition to other community service roles.
+This means the scheme is unlikely to improve these employees' long service leave benefits.